Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • adrenogenital syndrome (congenital adrenal hyperplasia);

-• acute insufficiency of the adrenal cortex;
+• acute failure adrenal cortex;

 • subacute thyroiditis.

-Severe allergic diseases resistant to other therapy:
+Heavy allergic diseases resistant to other therapy:

 Dermatological diseases: